Networking and Job Fairs

 Do not be surprised by a group interview.
 There may be several people interviewing you at once.
 Or, there may be a team of interviewers talking with three or four candidates at once.
 Be alert and attentive when a question is asked of someone else, and look interested as well.

-When attending job fairs and distributing copies of your résumé, it is appropriate for either sex to carry either a briefcase or attaché case.
+When attending job fairs and distributing copies of your résumé, it can be handy to carry either a briefcase or attaché case.
 Remember to take a working (test it!) pencil or pen and paper for taking notes.
+Save the tote bag for the classroom.

-- Eye contact is important during interviews.
+Eye contact is important during interviews.
 It conveys confidence, forthrightness, and an interest in the interviewer.
+Don’t be a limp fish!
 Shake your interviewer’s hand with a firm grip; it indicates confidence and determination.

-Whether you interview in person or over the phone or Internet, send a thank you letter to your interviewer(s) within 24 hours.
+Whether you interview in person or over the phone or Internet, send a thank-you letter to your interviewer(s) within 24 hours.
 Following up an interview shows professional and personal courtesy.
-Handwritten notes personalize your message, but make sure to put your thank you on business-style stationery for a professional look.
+Handwritten notes personalize your message but use business-style stationery for a professional look.
 You also may type your message as a business letter.
-An emailed thank-you note is a quick follow-up for interviews conducted by phone or if you cannot get a written note out within a day of your interview.
-In such cases, write a formal email, and follow up with a paper note as soon as possible.
+An e-mailed thank-you note is a quick follow-up for interviews conducted by phone or if you cannot get a written note out within a day of your interview.
+In such cases, write a formal e-mail, and follow up with a paper note as soon as possible.

 It’s okay to keep in touch with a school concerning a hiring decision—just allow at least a week between your interview and your follow-up inquiries.
-Be polite, patient, and understanding.
+When following up by phone, e-mail, or in person, be polite, patient, and understanding.